Standard Model Theory for the FCC-ee Tera-Z stage: In search of the optimal contour of integration in Mellin--Barnes integrals

 \subsection{One dimension}

-To present the idea of the optimal contour of integration and its most important properties we will start the discussion by considering a one dimensional scenario.
-In this case, our integral has the form of the integral given by \eqref{lap}.
-We will say that a contour of integration is a contour of steepest descent $\mathcal{J}$ if it possesses the following three properties \begin{enumerate} \item it goes through one or more critical points $z_{\alpha}$ of $f(z)$, \item the imaginary part of $f(z)$ is constant along $\mathcal{J}$, \item the real part of $f(z)$ decreases moving away from critical points. \end{enumerate} In the one dimensional case, the contour of steepest descent is completely determined by the above properties.
+To present the idea of the optimal contour of integration and its most important properties, we will start the discussion by considering a one-dimensional scenario.
+In this case, our integral has the form of the integral given by \Eref{lap}.
+We will say that a contour of integration is a contour of steepest descent $\mathcal{J}$ if it possesses the following three properties. \begin{enumerate} \item It goes through one or more critical points $z_{\alpha}$ of $f(z)$. \item The imaginary part of $f(z)$ is constant along $\mathcal{J}$. \item The real part of $f(z)$ decreases moving away from critical points. \end{enumerate} In the one-dimensional case, the contour of steepest descent is completely determined by these properties.
 Before we move on and try to generalize this idea to higher dimensions, let us look at the behaviour of the integrand $f(z)$ in the neighbourhood of its critical points.
-Since it is a holomorphic function its imaginary and real part are harmonic functions.
-Thus by virtue of the maximum principle none of them attains extremal values inside the domain of analyticity \cite{axler2001harmonic}.
-However, the imaginary part of $f(z)$ along the contour of steepest descent remains constant, therefore we will look at a contour that goes from one valley into another on the landscape of the real part of $f(z)$ crossing the critical point that in this case is a saddle point, see Fig.~\ref{fig:sad}.
+Since it is a holomorphic function, its imaginary and real parts are harmonic functions.
+Thus, by virtue of the maximum principle, none of them attains extremal values inside the domain of analyticity \cite{axler2001harmonic}.
+However, the imaginary part of $f(z)$ along the contour of steepest descent remains constant; therefore, we will look at a contour that goes from one valley into another on the landscape of the real part of $f(z)$ crossing the critical point, which, in this case, is a saddle point, see \Fref{fig:sad}.
+Moreover, assuming that the function $f(z)$ has only non-degenerate critical points $z_{\alpha}$, \ie